Expert hERG assays for preclinical safety studies

 Why conduct a hERG assay?

 hERG assays are essential when it comes to studying the cardiovascular safety of a new drug or compound. hERG stands for the human Ether-a-go-go-Related Gene, a gene that codes for a protein known as Kv11.1.
 It’s the pore forming subunit of a potassium ion channel that conducts the rapid component of the delayed rectifier potassium current known as IKr.
-This ion channel contributes to the electrical activity of the heart and coordinates heart beatings.
-When the hERG channel cannot adequately conduct electrical current across the cell membrane, this can result in a potentially fatal disorder called long QT syndrome (LQT2).
+This ion channel contributes to the repolarization phase of the action potential.
+When the hERG channel cannot adequately conduct electrical current across the cell membrane, this can result in a potentially fatal disorder called type 2 long QT syndrome (LQT2).

 hERG assays & preclinical safety studies